businho/django-migrations-ci/README.md

 # django-migrations-ci

-Optimizations to run less migrations on CI
+Optimizations to run less migrations on CI.

 Django migrations are slow because of state recreation for every migration and other internal Django magic.

-In the past, I tried to optimize that, but discovered it's a [running issue](https://code.djangoproject.com/ticket/29898).
+In the past, I tried to optimize that on Django core, but learnt it's a [running issue](https://code.djangoproject.com/ticket/29898).

 ## Assumptions